Note: Permission to reprint, repost or forward the following article in full is granted, but only if it is not edited or excerpted.

 Helicopter Ben Bernanke will inflate his way out of the current liquidity crisis. through artificial lowering of interest rates, massive injections of liquidity, and monetization of the Federal debt.
 That can only spell one thing: inflation, and plenty of it.
 Mass inflation will mean much higher commodities prices (at least from the perspective of the US currency.)

 Starting in 2009, I began warning my readers that a nickel debasement was coming.
 But since then, I’ve pleasantly surprised to see that the government moved at a snail’s pace, in implementing the change.
 In February, 2010 it was announced that the Obama administration had endorsed a change in the metal composition of pennies and nickels.
 And then, in November 2010, President Obama signed “The Coin Modernization, Oversight, and Continuity Act of 2010“.
 Then, in late 2011 came news of the introduction of H.R.
 3694 (the Saving Taxpayer Expenditures by Employing Less Imported Nickel ACT — aka the “STEEL Nickel Act”.
-It now appears likely that the STEEL Nickel Act the will be signed into law in 2012 and the U.S. mint will begin producing debased steel nickels in 2013.
+That legislation has been reintroduced several times since then.
+It now appears likely that latest version of teh bill (“The Cents and Sensibility Act”) will be signed into law in 2015 and the U.S. Mint will begin producing debased steel nickels in 2016 or 2017.

-In January, 2012 this was reported: Mint begins trial strikes in composition tests.
-The good news is that the trials strikes are part of a two year study.
-(The contract runs through June 30, 2013.)
-So we may have some extra time to stockpile nickels before the debasement.
+It is important to stockpile nickels before any debasement.
 Once this change is implemented, you will then have to manually sort the “old” from the “new” debased nickels!
-But for now, there is still an open window of opportunity, during which time SurvivalBlog readers can salt away countless rolls, bags, and boxes of nickels.
-I am grateful for the delay in the nickel debasement, but this window of opportunity is likely to close in 2013.
-Act accordingly.
+But for now, there is still an open window of opportunity, during which time SurvivalBlog readers can salt away countless rolls, bags, and boxes of nickels, with minmal effort.
+I am grateful for the delay in the nickel debasement, but this window of opportunity is likely to close in 2015 or 2016..
+So act accordingly.

 Within just a few years, the base metal value of a nickel is likely to exceed two times (“2X”) its face value.
 (10 cents each.)
 The nickel will then begin to disappear from circulation.
 (Gresham’s Law is unavoidable.)
 Unlike the mid-1960s experience, the missing nickels will not cause a crisis, since pennies will suffice for making small change, and most vending machines now use dimes as their smallest purchase increment.
 Meanwhile, most bridge tolls and toll roads have inflated so that tolls are in 10 or 25 cent increments.
 The demise of the nickel will hardly cause a ripple in the news.